Raman-Lal/object-detection-traffic-cameras/README.md

 - Phase 2 - Development Preparation: Folder structure, environment setup, and research overview completed.
 - Phase 3 - Development and Evaluation: Full implementation completed.
 Results analysed across three different video scenarios.
 All outputs generated for evaluation.

+## Project Goal
+The purpose of the project is to build a small but complete traffic detection pipeline that can process video input, detect multiple objects in real time, track vehicle density, and generate analytical outputs.
+While the technology is not new, the project demonstrates how different tools can be combined into an educational, transparent, and reproducible prototype suitable for academic evaluation.

 ---

 # Test Cases